nandobutzke/ilia-nodejs-challenge/README.md

     - Project setup documentation (readme.md).
     - Application and Database running on a container (Docker, ...).
     - This Microservice must receive HTTP Request.
-    - Have a dedicated database (Postgres, MySQL, Mongo...).
+    - Have a dedicated database (Postgres, MySQL, Mongo, DynamoDB, ...).
     - JWT authentication on all routes (endpoints) the PrivateKey must be ILIACHALLENGE (passed by env var).
     - Configure the Microservice port to 3001.
     - Gitflow applied with Code Review in each step, open a feature/branch, create at least one pull request and merge it with Main(master deprecated), this step is important to simulate a team work and not just a commit.